-The one word that everyone dreads hearing from their doctor is “cancer”.
-The affects it has on our health, on our emotions, our family and our finances can be devastating.
+Critical health insurance is more important than ever as cancer, a diagnosis everyone dreads, continues to impact our health, our emotions, our family and our finances can be devastating.
 Unfortunately, people are hearing the diagnoses on an increasing level.
 Cancer rates are rising and have been for quite some time.
 There are many commonly accepted, as well as many not-so-commonly accepted, reasons for this alarming increase including, genetics and family history, diet, environment and smoking.

 Overall, it is expected that 1 in 2 Canadians will develop cancer in their lifetime.
 Males have a 49% lifetime probability (or a 1 in 2 chance) of developing cancer.
 Females have a 45% lifetime probability (or a 1 in 2.2 chance) of developing cancer[1].

-As part of any good financial plan, it is important to consider the impact of a critical illness when saving, when investing, retirement planning and/or managing your budget.
-It is essential to consider having critical illness insurance built into your financial security plans.
+As part of any good critical illness recovery plan, it is important to consider the impact of a critical illness when saving, investing, retirement planning and/or managing your budget.
+It is essential to consider having critical illness insurance coverage built into your financial security plans.

-Critical illness insurance pays a tax-free lump sum payment when diagnosed with one of many covered critical illnesses.
+A critical illness policy pays a tax-free lump sum benefit when diagnosed with a covered critical illness.
 This payment can be the difference between recovering on your own terms versus recovering with financial implications that might reduce your savings or increase your debt.

-Talk to one of our advisors today to see how a critical illness insurance policy can fit into your financial security plan.
+Contact an advisor today to see how a critical health insurance plan can fit into your financial security plan with DFSIN’s guidance.

 [1] http://www.cancer.ca/~/media/cancer.ca/CW/cancer%20information/cancer%20101/Canadian%20cancer%20statistics/Canadian-Cancer-Statistics-2017-EN.pdf?la=en